rmccoy7541/neand_sQTL/log.md

 	* ~~Transpose and merge in R the covariates~~
 * Run QTLtools on each set of tissues using the concatenated PCs

+#### Wed 02 Jan 2019 03:51:01 PM EST
+Okay, weird stuff: it turns out that the reason QTLtools wasn't working is because the concatenated covariate file in question (Whole blood) was missing i.e. had "NA" values for GTEX-XV7Q.
+I looked it up on dbGaP and our friend GTEX-XV7Q actually **has** phenotype/expression data for whole blood.
+So it's just not represented on the covariate file and a handful of other tissue covariate files.
+I emailed GTEx's help desk and in the meantime and simply going to totally exclude any samples that contain any "NA" values since that seems to be what's junking up QTLtools.

+#### Wed 02 Jan 2019 05:21:26 PM EST
+Figured out how to do this good; I included removing all columns with NA's in `mergePCs.R`.
+Let's see if this works now.

 ### 01/01/2019
 #### Tue 01 Jan 2019 04:11:17 PM EST